athieriot/hubot-yammer/README.md

 * Install dependencies with `npm install`
 * Run hubot with `bin/hubot -a yammer -n the_name_of_the_yammer_bot_account`

+## Yammer side

+* Create a new account for your bot in your Yammer domain
+* Create a new application for hubot (see bellow)
+* You'll need to create at least one group in wich hubot will talk.
+By default, this group is "hubot" but you can change him

 ### Note if running on Heroku

 You will need to change the process type from `app` to `web` in the `Procfile`.